 Can we agree that this life thing is about as predictable as IKEA furniture?
-The display rooms are so well-thought-out and color-coordinated and everything is picture perfect, like your social media feed maybe?
+The display rooms are so well-thought-out and color-coordinated and everything is picture-perfect like your social media feed maybe?
 But chile, the instructions.
 Are they supposed to be that confusing or is it just me?
 What if we use the comparison of life being that cute wall shelf you had your eye on?
 When God packaged your shelf, he created each step to play a critical role in the final piece.
-If you skim read, you miss the italicized note in fine print, that read, "Extra screw in tiny pouch.
-Do not throw out," right after you threw all that extra sh*t in the trash.
-It's okay, you didn't know what you don't know.

 Self-development is the fine print at the bottom, covering your behind and making sense of the extra screws.
 In order for you to develop self, you must first get better acquainted with her.
-We already know there is no manual, just adults that spoonfed us whatever was taught to them.
+We already know there is no manual, just adults who spoonfed us whatever was taught to them.
 And then boom, you're an adult and you have very clear stances on everything, have zero baggage at all and understand why you have such an interesting taste in men.
 No?!
 I really wish that the process involved a lot less work, but you can't afford to skip steps on the most important project you'll ever complete.
 You just have to do the work, darling.

 Understanding self leads to healthier and stronger relationships.